Thiousi/kirby-krb/README.md

 ![Kirby - KRB](kirby-krb.png "Kirby - KRB")

-*KRB - real time minifying and combining of your assets, with debuggin set in config.*
+*KRB - real time minifying and combining of your assets, with debugging set in config.*